suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 Every private or public parameter of the contract is using storage.

-a) Changes the stings to bytes32 \> string public constant A = "A" \> bytes32 public constant A = "A"
+a.
+Changes the stings to bytes32 \> string public constant A = "A" \> bytes32 public constant A = "A"

-b) Reutilize information you have
+b.
+Reutilize information you have

 Let's tell a little story: In Olympus fund we have the mapping of amounts of the ERC20 tokens purchased by the fund with the current balance.